tyleregeto/8bit-emulator/README.md

 Named addresses
 ------------------
-*Named addresses* are a special type of value.
-They are a place holder for a memory address that will be determined at compile time.
-They are used by the jump and branching instructions.
-A named address is always relative to a programs start location in memory.
+*Named addresses* are placeholders for memory addresses that will be determined at compile time.
+Named addresses are always relative to a program's start location in memory.

-Named address are useful for controlling the flow of an application.
-Combined with the JMP instruction, you can jump to a different position in the code execution.
+Named addresses are used by the jump and branching instructions and are useful for controlling the flow of an application.
+Using a named address with a JMP instruction allows jumping to a different position in the code execution.

 ```asm
 # The assertion that 1 == 2 never runs, the line is skipped over.